aaronsaray/aaronsaray.com/README.md

 ### Publish Draft

-All this does is move a file from the drafts folder to the post's folder, but it prepends a date onto the filename.
+This moves a file from the drafts folder to the posts folder and it prepends a date onto the filename.
 This sets the published date for the UI and for ordering.
 The command is `bp` which will give a list of items from the drafts folder.
 This functionality is provided by the `Blog Publish Draft.alfredworkflow` file.

-### Pushing to Production

-The jekyll site will be built to `_site` and then an rsync command will make sure the updated entries exist on the remote server.
-Notifications will be issued along the way.
-This is provided by the `Blog Update:Submit.alfredworkflow` file.
+This then commits the change and pushes it to master.
+When pushed to master, Github Pages will build the new site.

 ## Writing Standards